IBM/fa-vs-code-extension/README.md

 # Getting started

-## Specifying the ADFzCC connection port
+## Configuring the ADFz Common Component connection

 Before you begin, all the above requirements must be fulfilled.

 1. Open VS Code
 2. If necessary, create at least one Zowe profile: team configuration profile or v1 profile (deprecated)
 3. Switch to the Zowe Explorer toolwindow
-4. Right-click on the profile that matches the z/OS subsystem your ADFz common component server is running on
+4. Right-click on the profile that matches the z/OS subsystem your ADFz Common Component server is running on
-5. From the **Application Delivery Foundation for z/OS** menu item, choose **Configure port**
+5. From the **Application Delivery Foundation for z/OS** menu item, choose **Configure connection**
-6. Enter the port that your ADFz common component server is configured to use
+6. Enter the connection information for the ADFz Common Component server

 You are now ready to use the IBM Fault Analyzer VS Code extension.

-NOTE: if you access a Fault Analyzer feature before configuring the port number, you will be prompted to specify the port the first time only.
+NOTE: if you access a Fault Analyzer feature before configuring the ADFz Common Component connection, you will be prompted to specify the required information the first time only.

 ## The Fault Analyzer tree